antsy-a-product-viewer/Add-Items-to-Cart/README.md

 > Some usage instructions

-- mongod
+- mongod (to start the mongDb)
-- mongo
+- mongo (to start the local mongo drive)
+- Uncomment out seed() in database.js
-- npm run seed
+- npm run seed (to seed the database)
+- comment out seed() in database.js
-- npm start
+- npm start (to start the server)
-- npm run react-dev
+- npm run react-dev (to start webpack and transpile the files in src)

+- The server should run on localhost:3000/product/`{productID}`

 ## Running the tests